Semi-ATE/PCB-Tester/README.md

 * [Rack](https://github.com/ate-org/PCB-Tester/tree/master/hardware/mechanics/solidworks/rack) ➜ 19", holds the 'instruments' of choice when implementing a `PCB-tester` for a specific PCB.
 * [Housing](https://github.com/ate-org/PCB-Tester/tree/master/hardware/mechanics/solidworks/housing) ➜ The 'box' that holds the PCB-Tester (1x [PCB-Tester-Board](https://github.com/ate-org/PCB-Tester/tree/master/hardware/electronics/altium/PCB-Tester-Board) and 0 or more [PCB-Relay-Boards](https://github.com/ate-org/PCB-Tester/tree/master/hardware/electronics/altium/PCB-Relay-Board))
-* [Fixture](https://github.com/ate-org/PCB-Tester/tree/master/hardware/mechanics/solidworks/fixture) ➜ mounted on the `Housing`, and implements the "moving parts".
+* [Fixture](https://github.com/ate-org/PCB-Tester/tree/master/hardware/mechanics/solidworks/fixture) ➜ Mounted on the `Housing`, and implements the "moving parts".
-* JIG ➜ not part of this project, belongs to a specific implementation. (iow: 'needle-bed')
+* JIG ➜ **Not** a part of this project, belongs to a specific implementation. (iow: 'needle-bed')

 The whole thing looks like this: